udacity/ipnd-webcasts/Stage_2/2015-09-01-Math-In-Python/README.md

 ```

 ##Assignment Operators (=, %=, /=, //=, -=, +=, *=, **=)
-As you are probably aware, asignment in Python is done with a single equal sign (=), while a test for equivalency is done with two (==).
+As you are probably aware, assignment in Python is done with a single equal sign (=), while a test for equivalency is done with two (==).
 You may not be aware that there are shortcuts for a variable preforming an operation on itself, though!

 Any operator can let a variable preform an operation on itself if it comes before the equals sign.
 For instance: